dubeyakshat07/sigRDF/Readme.md

 - Explainable AI is an evolving field.
 - Our research **expands existing methodologies** by combining multiple interpretability techniques (rule extraction, clustering, MILP optimization, and graph-based visualizations).
 - This can lead to **new breakthroughs** in model transparency.

-### **D. Practical Applications**
-Our approach can be applied in:
-1. **Healthcare AI**: Understanding feature interactions in disease prediction.
-2. **Fraud Detection**: Explaining why certain transactions are flagged as suspicious.
-3. **Financial Decision-Making**: Making credit scoring models more transparent.
-4. **Regulatory Compliance**: Ensuring fairness in AI decision-making.

 ---

 ## **Conclusion: The Value of The Work**